rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 \\( e \in A \\) asserts that \\(e\\) is an element of the set \\(A\\).
 The expression \\(y \notin A \\) means that \\(y\\) is not an element of the set
 \\(A\\).
-Let's write a method called `Contains` for the `Set` type to verify if any given element belong to it:
+Let's write a method called `Contains` for the `Set` type to verify if any given element belongs to it:

 ```go
 func (s Set) Contains(si SetItem) (ok bool) {